 The catchment modelling uses a number of models to calculate the annual pollutant loads and is validated using the catchment loads monitoring program (Page 8).
 The catchment model also uses additional information when it is available to validate the model such as river stability assessments.

 Conceptual diagram shows how water flows through the landscape linked by nodes before reaching the inshore Great Barrier Reef

-Monitoring sites for Catchment loads and marine pesticides where Reef Catchments currently works.
+Figure 1: Monitoring sites in Reef Catchments NRM region for Catchment loads and marine pesticides.

 CATCHMENTS LOADS MONITORING PROGRAM